omaraflak/omaraflak.github.io/md/entropy.md

 > Information relates to probabilities in that the realisation of an event with low probability brings a lot of information, and the realisation of an event with high probability brings little information.

+---

-For example: the event “It rains in London” is very likely therefore it brings little information.
+For example: the event *“It rains in London”* is **very** likely ***therefore it brings little information***.
 In contrast, the event “It rains in the Sahara Desert” is so unlikely, it brings a lot more information (e.g. it could more realistically help you pin-point the day of the event).

 ## Theorem